Kaustav-Bhattacharya/budgeting_app/README.md

 ## Live Demo

-Explore the live version of the Personal Budget Manager here: [Example Live Link](https://budgeting-app-drab.vercel.app)
+Explore the live version of the Personal Budget Manager here: [Live Link](https://budgeting-app-drab.vercel.app)

 ## Technologies Used